DougReeder/elfland-glider/README.md

 help the merry and mischievous light elves, and avoid the surly and mischievous dark elves.

-A tranquil action puzzle game for VR and mobile using [WebVR](https://webvr.info/) and [A-Frame](https://aframe.io).
+A tranquil action game for VR and mobile using [WebVR](https://webvr.info/) and [A-Frame](https://aframe.io).

-Tilt left to turn left, tilt right to turn right.
+Roll left to turn left, Roll right to turn right.
 Tilt up to ascend, trading speed for altitude.
 Tilt down to dive, trading altitude for speed.
 Collect a powerup to gain speed.